tinyg210/shipment-list-demo/README.md

 ```

 From here on, it's smooth sailing, the same as before.
 Switch to `setup/tflocal` folder, the files are
-identical as the ones in `setup/terraform`, but for the newly generated state files, it is a good idea
+identical to the ones in `setup/terraform`, but for the newly generated state files, it is a good idea
 to separate these "workspaces":

 ```